Marteeen23/KRSSG/RRT*-Connect_C++/README.md

 add_executable( DisplayImage rrt.cpp )
 target_link_libraries( DisplayImage ${OpenCV_LIBS} )
 ```
 - For the ROS-PID, a CMakeLists.txt file is already included in the repository.
 Just make sure to put in the same folder as the src folder which has the cpp file.
+Also, make sure to put a copy of the image in the src directory where the code will be present.

 ## HOW TO RUN???

+- To run the algorithm alone, and just see the path generated, do the following.
 - Open a terminal and go to the directory in which the files are present.
 - Then do the following:
 ```sh
 make
 ./DisplayImage
 ```
-- The ROS-PID is not implemented together with this algorithm as there is some issue with the code and published values are not showing up.
-- To run ROS-PID code, follow the following steps:
+- To run ROS-PID code which first finds a path and then implements PID to move the turtlesim_node on that path, follow these steps:
 - First, create a workspace directory.
 Then, create another directory in it and name it "src".
 ```sh
 mkdir catkin_ws